Hartz-byte/Predicting-Housing-Prices-Single-Feature/README.md

 ---

-## 🧠 Learning Takeaways
+## Learning Takeaways

 - Built my first regression ML model from scratch
 - Learned how to preprocess, visualize, and split datasets
-- Understood model performance metrics like MSE and R²
+- Understand model performance metrics like MSE and R²
 - Got familiar with Jupyter Notebooks for ML experimentation

 ---